RobMateri/ugcalv3/Readme.txt

 not change as much as other versions as it is being used as a template.
 Note that this does compile but does not do its job.

+ugcalv3_02.c -> Also known as ugcal.root, it will be using more ROOT based methods within in an attempt to make it more efficient and so that it may be used with ROOT instead of as a stand alone.
+It currently has no ROOT methods being used with it and will be worked on later

 ugcalv3_03.c -> Also known as ugcal.brent, it uses a Brent minimizer which is written into the code.
 It currently compiles but only returns 0s for all numerical energy values (Not ideal)